Rohit-bhaskar/Gradient-Descent-Algorithm/README.md

 # Gradient-Descent-Algorithm
 Hello folks!
-This repository includes data preprocessing or data wrangling and Linear Regression for multiple variable.
-Please install word2number,pandas,linear_model to follow this repository.
+This repository includes Gradient Descent Algorithm.
+Please install numpy,pandas,sklearn to follow this repository.

 Thanks for using this repository.